Potabi/ayras/README.md

 Translations <a name="translations"></a>
 ----
+With Ayras being based on Lumina, it should be mostly functional with localization files.
+This is not confirmed, and as development continues, may break non-english translations.
+If you wish to help translations, join the discord listed above.

+### For Lumina:
 **Legacy Versions (1.0.0 and older)**

 All the translation files for Lumina are available through the trueos/lumina-i18n repository (Qt5+ only).
 Please follow the directions in that repository for installing localization files.